-The following standard protocol serves as a general guideline and a starting point for PCR amplification.
-Optimal reaction conditions (e.g., concentration of DNA polymerase, primers, MgCl2, and template DNA) may vary, although PCR optimization is usually not required.
-In case you need to fine-tune PCR conditions, recommended variations of each PCR component are provided in brackets in the table below.
+The following standard protocol serves as a general guideline and a starting point for PCR amplification and contemplates amplification at 5 or 2 s/kb.
+Optimal reaction conditions (e.g., concentration of DNA polymerase, primers, and template DNA) may vary, although PCR optimization is usually not required.
+In case you need to finetune PCR conditions, recommended variations of each PCR component are provided in brackets in the table below.

 1. Gently mix and briefly centrifuge all components after thawing.
 On ice, in a sterile, nuclease-free microcentrifuge tube, prepare a mixture for the appropriate number of PCR reactions.
 Add water first and the remaining components in the order specified in the table below.
-A single reaction mixture of 50 μ L should combine the following components:
+A single reaction mixture of 50 μL should combine the following components:

 Reaction buffer, 5× (provided) 10 μL

-MgCl 2 , 50 mM (provided) 2.5 μL

-dNTPs mix 0.3 (0.25-0.5) mM
+dNTPs mix 0.4 (0.25-0.5) mM

 Primers (see below) 0.3 (0.1-0.5) μM

 Template DNA (see below) 50 pg-0.5 μg

-Speedy NZYProof DNA polymerase 0.5-1 μL
+Speedy Supreme NZYProof DNA polymerase 0.5-1 μL

 Nuclease-free water up to 50 μL